w-ames/Chess/README.md

 - Will Ames (780-217-9522, w_ames@outlook.com (Primary), william.ames.stu@kingsu.ca (Secondary) )
 - Gregory Cal (780-318-3353, gregory.cal.stu@kingsu.ca, gred_cal@yahoo.com, gregory.cal@kingsu.ca)

+# Overview

+This project contains a java-based chess game, using a Swing GUI.
+The game is made for players of various chess-ability, having features including: move highlights, move hints, move undo/redo, a piece information query button, AI player functionality, PGN loading and saving functionality, and more.

 # Build Information

 This project was created and tested with OpenJDK Java 11.0.11.
 Other versions